wsor4035/devwiki/content/Timing_and_Event_loop.md

 repeat until core.get_us_time() - start > 1e3 -- Wait for 1000 µs to pass
 ```

+{{< notice warning >}}
-WARNING: This blocks the server thread, possibly delaying the sending of packets that are sent each step and creating "lag".
+This blocks the server thread, possibly delaying the sending of packets that are sent each step and creating "lag".
 Use this only if absolutely necessary and only for very small timespans.
+{{< /notice >}}

 ### `core.get_gametime`